Berrios dazzles as Twins salvage doubleheader split

-Jose Berrios allowed two hits and struck out 11 over 7 2/3 innings as the Minnesota Twins beat the Colorado Rockies 2-0 on Thursday night, salvaging a split of an interleague doubleheader between the first-place teams in the AL Central and NL West.
+The 22-year-old right-hander allowed two hits and struck out 11 over 7 2/3 innings as the Twins beat the Colorado Rockies 2-0 on Thursday night, salvaging a split of an interleague doubleheader between the first-place teams in the AL Central and NL West.

 The Twins scored just three runs in the doubleheader, but Berrios (2-0) made his scant support in the nightcap hold up with the best outing of his young career.

-Berrios, Minnesota's top pitching prospect, beat Cleveland in his 2017 debut on May 13, allowing one run while also pitching into the eighth inning.
-On Thursday he was even better, throwing first-pitch strikes to 21 of 27 hitters he faced.
-He issued his only walk of the game to pinch-hitter Tony Wolters with two outs in the eighth.
-Reliever Taylor Rogers came on to retire Charlie Blackmon on a fly ball.
+In the nightcap, Berrios showed why he's being touted as Minnesota's next ace.
+He posted an 8.02 ERA in 14 starts last year, walking 35 batters in 58 1/3 innings.
+But in his 2017 debut on May 13 at Cleveland, Berrios allowed just one run, two hits and one walk while pitching into the eighth inning.
+On Thursday he was even better, posting a career high in strikeouts and throwing first-pitch strikes to 21 of 27 hitters he faced.

-Brandon Kintzler worked a scoreless ninth for his 11th save in 12 chances.
+"The work I put in in the offseason and during spring training and be able to be ahead of the hitters gives me the confidence," Berrios said through an interpreter.
+"I can tell you guys that I'm 100 percent compared to last year in my confidence.
+I didn't have that last year."

 The Twins got RBI singles from Max Kepler in the first inning and Robbie Grossman in the fourth.
 They were two of five hits allowed by Tyler Chatwood (3-6), who also walked five and struck out four in five innings.